American Arena League

-The American Arena League (AAL) is a professional indoor football minor league that began playing in 2018.
+The American Arena League (AAL) is a professional indoor football league that began playing in 2018.
 The league was initiated by a merger between Arena Pro Football (APF) and the Can-Am Indoor Football League (Can-Am), although the AAL only claimed the APF history after the former Can-Am founder left the league.
 Teams from both leagues, new teams, and later teams from Supreme Indoor Football and National Arena League constituted the new league for its inaugural season.
+Since 2023, the league has operated as American Arena League 2 (AAL2), which was originally conceived as the AAL's minor league but has since effectively taken its parent league's place.
+In 2025, the parent league was announced to resume for the 2026 season onward.